davidben/acme-profile-sets/draft-davidben-acme-profile-sets.md

 `profiles` (required, array of string):
 : An array of strings, containing the names of the profiles in the profile set.

-The human-readable describes are analogous to those of the `profiles` map defined in {{!I-D.ietf-acme-profiles}}.
+The human-readable descriptions are analogous to those of the `profiles` map defined in {{!I-D.ietf-acme-profiles}}.
 Their contents are up to the CA; for example, they might be prose descriptions of the properties of the profile, or they might be URLs pointing at a documentation site.
 ACME Clients SHOULD present these profile set names and descriptions to their operator during initial setup and at appropriate times thereafter.

 Profile sets MAY contain overlapping profiles.